NUKnightLab/TimelineJS3/RELEASING.md

 The primary action for "releasing" TimelineJS is pushing a new version to `cdn.knightlab.com` but as of mid-2020, we also publish new versions to the `npmjs` package registry.

+1. Before cutting a release, test thoroughly.
+Is this an opportunity to add new unit tests?
+Develop functional testing?
+If nothing else, `npm run compare` provides a way to see how some historical timelines would function with the new code.
 1. Update `package.json` to have the correct version.
 1. Update `CHANGELOG` to indicate the release date.
 Hopefully you've been incrementally updating the file with relevant changes so that this is just editing the version "header"
 1. Push all changes to GitHub